Baryonic Acoustic Oscillations¶

 Now, add to your likelihood block:

-likelihood: bao.generic: measurements_file: /full/path/to/myBAO.dat cov_file: /full/path/to/myBAO.cov # Fiducial sound horizon with which data have been stored rs_fid: # in Mpc # Speed in evaluations/second # -- may have to change depending on data used!!! speed: 2500
+measurements_file: /full/path/to/myBAO.dat cov_file: /full/path/to/myBAO.cov # either this one, invcov_file: /full/path/to/myBAO_inv.cov # or this one! # Fiducial sound horizon with which data have been stored rs_fid: # in Mpc # [Optional] Speed in evaluations/second # (will be measured automatically if not specified) speed: 2500

 This likelihood can be installed automatically as explained in Installing cosmological codes and data.
 If are following the instructions there (you should!), you don’t need to read the rest of this section.

 /path/to/likelihoods, simply do